The archaeological excavation beneath the Museum can be visited during the following days and hours:

 Café & Restaurant

 The café and restaurant remain open during the scheduled days and hours of the Museum’s operation.
-Every Friday, the second-floor restaurant remains open until midnight.
+Every Friday and Saturday, the second-floor restaurant remains open until midnight.

 (1 NOVEMBER - 31 MARCH)